-HEPIC RUST RUST RUST RUST

-More than 30 riders completed the phenomenal challenge finishing in front of the Arc de Triomphe on the Champs-Elysées.
-Received a series of the serie
+HEPIC RUST RUST More than 30 riders completed the phenomenal challenge finishing in front of the Arc de Triomphe on the Champs-Élysées. ollowing months of training, or distinct lack of, riders gathered with anticipation on a beautiful sunny morning in October at the Kia Oval to take on a mammoth test of their cycling ability all the way to the picturesque French capital.
 Leaving with smiles on their faces and waves to the cameras, the cyclists set off on an epic 418km journey not knowing what trials and tribulations they would encounter over the next three days, all to raise money for the Professional Cricketers' Trust.
 The bucket-list challenge was supported by the PCA's Official Financial Wellbeing Partner, Brooks Macdonald as ride sponsors, Kerry London as helmet sponsors and Pavé cycling apparel who provided the kit.
 Along the route, Professional Cricketers' Trust Director James Harris experienced a fall on the first day but managed to escape with a few cuts and bruises.
 Middlesex's Martin Andersson was unfortunate to experience a mechanical malfunction on his own bike, but after being forced onto a replacement, the all-rounder found a new lease of life on his new wheels.

-Fortunately, after a gruelling three days, all the riders completed the challenge, raising over $\pounds 50,000$ from over 1,000 contributors, all of which will go to funding the Trust's life-changing and life-saving support.
+Fortunately, after a gruelling three days, all the riders completed the challenge, raising over £50,000 from over 1,000 contributors, all of which will go to funding the Trust's life-changing and life-saving support.
 As if cycling from London to Paris wasn't enough of a challenge, PCA Commercial Director Rob Smyth and Harris decided to cycle from the French capital back to London.
 "The bike ride was fantastic, seeing so many partners and sponsors alongside the players all raising vital money for the Trust will live long in the memory," said Smyth.
 Smyth's partner on the return journey, Harris, was pleased that all the riders managed to complete the challenge and hopes that more awareness has been made for the Trust.
 "The work that the Trust do is phenomenal and I've seen how it can help past and present cricketers that fall upon hard times.
 "We do challenges like this to raise vital funds for the Trust because it currently operates with no funding partner."
 Tasked with producing a video diary and keeping everyone on the

+When the ride got difficult, I just thought of all the people that the Trust will be able to help out with the money that we were raising.
+Trust's social media entertained, England and South East Stars pair Alice Davidson-Richards and Freya Davies provided an excellent insight into the experience from the riders' perspective.
+The challenge began on October 10, which is World Mental Health Day, allowing for further conversations to be had surrounding the importance of past and present players' mental wellbeing.
+"It's comforting knowing that we have the support of the Trust if we need it, it's an important part of the cricket community," said Davidson-Richards.
+"We need to have more conversations surrounding mental health and it's something that I've had to do recently, to You can still help the Trust complete its life-changing and life-saving work by donating, search 'JustGiving Professional Cricketers' Trust'.